hmcts/feature-toggle-api/doc/README.md

 Another built-in nice to have feature is Spring authorities.
 At the moment it is poorly implemented and lack of proper management if there is any management at all.
-There are only 3 roles present which are used for accessing API and web UI itself:
+Spring security is configured for both: API and web UI.

-- `ROLE_USER` - has all restrictions to modifications.
-Nothing specific is assigned to it
+In case BasicAuth is provided when **GET**ting feature check it'll take into account built-in roles:

 - `ROLE_EDITOR` - can modify features/properties via REST API
 - `ROLE_ADMIN` - can access web UI

-Let us say we assign `ROLE_USER` to feature `A`.
+Let us say we assign `ROLE_ADMIN` to feature `A`.
-Then try to access by default without any authorisation present then usual response with `401 Unauthorized` is returned.
+Then try to check feature on/off status by default without any authorisation present: the response will be `false`.
-Providing correct `user:password` credentials - access will be granted and toggle returned.
+Providing correct `user:password` credentials - access will be granted and toggle returned as `true`.

-#### Future work
+#### Custom roles

-Introduction of authorities for user group representation.
+Using built-in roles is not advised.
+They are created for limiting access to API and web UI.
+Introduce custom role access instead.

+Client is required to provide 2 custom headers:

+- **X-USER-ID** - any identification (e.g. email) for Spring security's UserDetails and correctness of ff4j monitoring
+- **X-USER-PERMISSIONS** - comma separated value of roles/permissions user has

+Once and only once those headers are present for `GET /api/ff4j/check/{feature-id}` custom roles will be picked for challenge instead.

+**Note.** Roles are case-sensitive.

 ### Feature strategies